-• The DSG Agent MUST forward the IP packets received at its configured IP address(es) by performing a MAC level rewrite by replacing the destination MAC address with the DSG Tunnel Address and the source MAC address with the DSG HFC side MAC address.
-The DSG Agent or CMTS MAY modify any of the fields of the IP header with the exception of the IP Protocol Type.
-The payload of the IP packet, including the UDP port numbers, MUST remain unchanged.
+• The DSG Agent MUST forward the IP packets received at its configured IP address(es) by performing a MAC level rewrite by replacing the destination MAC address with the DSG Tunnel Address and the source MAC address with the DSG HFC-side MAC address.
+The DSG Agent MUST NOT modify the IP Source Address, IP Destination Address, or IP Protocol Type of the IP header.
+The CMTS containing the DSG Agent MUST NOT modify the IP Source Address or IP Protocol Type of the IP header.
+The CMTS containing the DSG Agent MUST NOT modify the IP Destination Address of the IP header except in the context of supporting IP Unicast message streams as defined in section 5.2.2.4.
+The DSG Agent or containing CMTS MAY modify other fields of the IP header.
+The payload of the IP packet, including the UDP port numbers, MUST remain unchanged.8